 It’s better to be first in the mind than to be first in a marketplace.

-The mind is everything in marketing.
-You may invent a new product, but if you don’t let your customers know clearly that you were the first, you won’t be in their mind.
+Marketing is a battle inside the mind of the customers.
+You may invent a new product, but if you don’t let your customers know clearly that you were the first, you won’t be in their minds.
 And so the first law is abolished.